-- Regent University in Virginia Beach, VA (regent.edu) - Southwestern Assemblies of God University in Waxahachie, TX (sagu.edu) - Oral Roberts University in Tulsa, OK (oru.edu) - These schools do not have official articulation agreements with BCC, but they have recognized the academic quality of BCC's degrees by their acceptance of BCC's graduates into their Master's degree programs.
+- Regent University in Virginia Beach, VA (regent.edu) - Southwestern Assemblies of God University in Waxahachie, TX (sagu.edu) - Oral Roberts University in Tulsa, OK (oru.edu) - Evangel University (evangel.edu). - These schools do not have official articulation agreements with BCC, but they have recognized the academic quality of BCC's degrees by their acceptance of BCC's graduates into their Master's degree programs.